-The Canon EOS 77D (called Canon 9000D in some regions) and the Canon EOS M6 are two digital cameras that were announced in February 2017.
-The 77D is a DSLR, while the EOS M6 is a mirrorless interchangeable lens camera.
+The Canon EOS 77D and the Canon EOS M6 are two digital cameras that were revealed to the public in February 2017.
+The 77D is a DSLR, while the M6 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 The physical size and weight of the Canon 77D and the Canon M6 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 77D – represents the basis or 100 percent across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 77D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is considerably smaller (42 percent) than the Canon 77D.
-Moreover, the EOS M6 is markedly lighter (28 percent) than the 77D.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
-In this context, it is worth noting that neither the 77D nor the EOS M6 are weather-sealed.
+Moreover, the M6 is markedly lighter (28 percent) than the 77D.
+In this context, it is worth noting that neither the 77D nor the M6 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.